 Each student will have a DAC, which consists of the student's advisor and two additional faculty from the program.
 After students Advance to Candidacy, a 4th member will be added who is outside of the program.
 Every six months students will give a seminar talk and will meet with their DAC to discuss their progress and which courses to take.

 By the time they graduate, Ph.D. students are expected to have a wide breadth of knowledge in their discipline.
-Students who do not have a master's degree in computer science or electrical engineering or a related field, need to complete the coursework requirements for our MS thesis program.
-For students with a master's degree, they will need to take at least 3 courses as well as GEN 669 Scholarships Skills.
+Students who do not have a master's degree in computer science or electrical engineering or a related field, need to complete the course requirements for our MS thesis program.
+For students with a master's degree, they will need to take at least 9 course credits as well as GEN 669 Scholarships Skills.
 Courses will be decided in consultation with their advisory committee.

-Coursework is just one part of a Ph.D. education.
-The other component is research work.
+Courses are just one part of a Ph.D. education.
+The other component is research.
 Students are expected to start doing research starting in their first term, and can spread their required courses over their first three years.

 To advance into the Ph.D. program, second year students are required to pass an oral examination.
 This will comprise a substantial body of original research, a research paper on the research, and an oral defense.